lsst/rubin_sim/README.md

 For unit tests, all filename should start with `test_` so py.test can automatically find them.

 Note when developing after running `pip install -e .`, you can edit the python and run to see the changes.
-However, scripts in the `bin/` directory are coppied to the anaconda `envs/<envname>/bin/` folder, so editing those in place will have no effect.
+However, scripts in the `bin/` directory are copied to the anaconda `envs/<envname>/bin/` folder, so editing those in place will have no effect.
 To test changes to scripts, re-run `pip install -e .` to re-copy the scripts.
 I think?
 Maybe you can edit in place.
 Anyway, doesn't hurt to re-run pip.

 ## Updating data files